 At Floors Castle there are the Terrace or Courtyard cafes which have great food…and cakes!
 However, there are plenty of places for a picnic if you wished to sit on the grass or benches.

 I have always enjoyed our visits to Floor Castle.
 Inside is very beautiful and great to explore.
 Big K enjoyed his time exploring the castle and asking lots of questions to the staff.
 It’s always interesting learning about the history of a building.
-A great place for a day out with kids, if they love history and/or castles.
+A great place for a day out with kids, if they love history and/or love exploring castles.

 Have you ever been to Floors Castle?
 Let me know in the comments below.